Samuel Hearne: Third journey

+Bloody Falls

 On 14 July 1771, they reached the Copper-mine River, a small stream flowing over a rocky bed in the "Barren Lands of the Little Sticks".

-A few miles down the river, just above a cataract, were the domed wigwams of an Eskimo camp.
-At 1 am on 17 July 1771 Matonabbee and the other Indigenous peoples fell upon the sleeping "Esquimaux" in a ruthless massacre.
+A few miles down the river, just above a cataract, were the domed wigwams of an Inuit camp.
+At 1 am on 17 July 1771 Matonabbee and the other Indigenous peoples fell upon the sleeping Inuit in a ruthless massacre.
 Approximately twenty men, women and children were killed; this would be known as the Massacre at Bloody Falls.